kbsmth/momentum-ui/charts/doc/getStart/yourFirstChart.md

 #### Shape

-All the chart compoents in the Momentum Charts is a subClass of the Shape Class.
+All the chart components in the Momentum Charts is a subClass of the Shape Class.
 With these shapes, you can visualize the data inside Board.
 The first argument of these Shapes is a string which defines the dataUrl it uses.
-The second arugment configs the generator and the modify object of this shape.
+The second argument configs the generator and the modify object of this shape.

 ```